 Researchers at the Luddy School of Informatics, Computing, and Engineering advance research in health and biology by tackling grand challenges through intra- and interdisciplinary collaborations.
-A key advantage of Health at Luddy is the broad expertise in one school: collaborators can find synergistic opportunities that explore sociotechnical systems from micro- to macroscales at biological, environmental, physiological, individual, community, and global levels of interactions.See faculty in health at SICE
+A key advantage of Health at Luddy is the broad expertise in one school: collaborators can find synergistic opportunities that explore sociotechnical systems from micro- to macroscales at biological, environmental, physiological, individual, community, and global levels.See faculty in health at SICE

 A gateway for all of our health-related research